BharathKumar-L/XYNTRA/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any queries or support, please reach out to the development team.

 ---

 Built with ❤️ for XYNTRA Hackathon